agni-datta/csLaTeX/eudoxus/README.md

 - The bibliography patch (`\small\setstretch{1.075}`) is applied only when the document class is `amsart` **and** `nolayout` is not set.
 Under `article` or any other class the bibliography renders at its default size.
 - `nolayout` suppresses `geometry`, `setspace`, and the bibliography patch together.
 Use it when your class or a wrapper package already controls page dimensions.
 - The `tcs` option is off by default.
 Enable it with `\usepackage[tcs]{eudoxus}` to load `tcscrypto` when `tcscrypto.sty` is available on the TeX input path.
-- Do not load `amsthm` independently before this package when theorems are enabled: `eudoxus` configures it internally via `\ifeudoxtheorems`.
+- Do not combine `eudoxus` theorem support with another theorem backend.
+It loads and configures plain `amsthm` internally via `\ifeudoxtheorems`.

 ### License